-The Societies Committee meet once a week during term time and make democratic decisions on matters affecting societies.
+The Societies Committee meets regularly during term time.
+The location can change so check the agenda to find out where the meeting will be that week.
 Society Reps support and represent societies at Sussex, using a seat on the committee to make democratic decisions on matters affecting societies, including new society applications and funding applications, shortlisting for Student Awards and society development at the Students’ Union.
 Reps also gather feedback from other societies about their experiences with the intention of facilitating positive change.

 View minutes & agendas »

-The committee grants funding from the Societies Fund and can grant Activities Loans
+The committee grants funding from the Societies Fund.

 Apply for funding »

-Elections are held at the end of Spring Term for new Society Reps to take up their postions in the following Autumn Term.
-The Societies Committee is chaired by the Activities Officer of the Students' Union and attended by the Societies and Student Media Coordinator and Events Assistant.
+Elections are held at the end of Spring Term for new Society Reps to take up their positions in the following Autumn Term.
+The Societies Committee is chaired by the Activities Officer of the Students' Union and one Part-Time Elected Officer.

 Peter Gallizzi, President of Politics Society